 When it comes to glazing, ideally, you mix a glaze correctly, you apply it correctly (not too thick, not too thin), you place the vessels in the kiln correctly, you fire the kiln correctly and you get the results you were hoping for.
 But this isn’t always the case.
 Firing and glazing goes hand in hand and it can be one of the cruellest blows to a potter when you open the kiln door to see that something has gone wrong in this, the final stage of the making process.

-I, Rachel, use a variety of clays for the Servant Ceramic range – mostly stoneware bodies – and have developed a number of glazes for these specific clays.
+Using a variety of clays for the Servant Ceramic range – mostly stoneware bodies – and I have developed a number of glazes for these specific clays.
 I enjoy the challenge of developing glazes, discovering how they change and mastering the firing process.
-While I currently high-fire my pieces (between 1240-1280°C, Cones 8-10), I would like to explore the world of mid firing soon.
+While I currently high-fire my pieces (between 1240-1280°C, Cones 8-10), I would like to explore the world of mid-firing soon.

 After the work is fired, I grind the bases for a pleasant user experience and to ensure that they won’t scratch any table surface.
 I also wash the wares to remove any kiln material from them as well.

 While it might not take long to make and glaze one individual item, as a small studio, I need enough work to fire the kiln efficiently.
 This is why I suggest a 4-6week production turn around on custom orders.

 I hope this insight into my process has helped you understand how unique, individual and beautiful handmade ceramics vessels are.